John-Nagle/ttyloopdriver/README.md

 P3 is a connection for a solid state relay (5V in) to turn on the Teletype motor.
 Use of this is optional.

+P4 is for an optional front panel, with on/off switch, power and motor lights, and a break button.
+If not used, jumper 1-2, 3-4, and 5-6.